Male music teacher instructing a music in a classroom

 Flexible and Affordable

-Programs are designed to fit each school’s schedule and budget, ensuring that high-quality tuition-free music education is available for every student.
+Programs are designed to fit each school’s schedule and budget, helping make high-quality music education accessible to every student.

 Our Music Education Curriculum